tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     line(mouseX,mouseY, pmouseX,pmouseY)
 {% endhighlight %}

-The `stroke()` line selects a new rainbow colour each time a new frame is drawn.
+The `stroke()` line rotates the stroke colour each new frame.
 The `line()` function draws a line between the current and previous frame's mouse coordinates.
-Recall that moving the mouse quickly increases distance between the x/y coordinates captured in successive frames.
+Recall that rapid mouse movement increases distance between the x/y coordinates captured in successive frames.
 Run the sketch.
-As you move your mouse about a multicoloured line traces your path; you are able read the speed of movement by the length of each alternating band of rainbow colour.
+As you move your mouse about a multicoloured line traces your path; you can gauge the speed of mouse movement by the length of each alternating band of rainbow colour.

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-lines.png" />
 </figure>

-You currently have no way of controlling the flow of colour.
-Beginning at the top-left corner, the code continuous to connect your mouse locations with colourful lines.
-To 'turn' the flow on and off, we will activate the tool only while the mouse left-click button is depressed.
-If any mouse button is currently pressed, the `mousePressed` system variable is equal to `True`; the `mouseButton` will be equal to either `LEFT`, `RIGHT`, or `CENTER`, depending on which button it is that has been clicked.
-However, the `mousePressed` variable reverts to `False` once you have released, but `mouseButton` retains its value until another button is clicked.
-For this reason, its best to use these two variables in combination.
-Now, insert an `if` statement to control the `line` function.
+Currently, you have no means of controlling the flow of colour.
+To turn the brush on and off, we will add some code that activates it only while the mouse's left-click button is held down.

+While any mouse button is held down, the `mousePressed` system variable is equal to `True`.
+The `mouseButton` variable can be used to determine which button that is -- either `LEFT`, `RIGHT`, or `CENTER`.
+However, the `mousePressed` variable reverts to `False` once you have released, but `mouseButton` retains its value until another is clicked.
+For this reason, its best to use these two variables in combination with one another.
+Insert the following `if` statement to control when the `line` function is active.

 {% highlight py %}
     ...